Orquesta Filarmónica de Gran Canaria

 After a long period of uninterrupted symphonic activity which goes back to 1845, the current Orquesta Filarmónica de Gran Canaria (OFGC) emerges as such, under the public foundation of the same name created by the Cabildo de Gran Canaria in 1980.
 Since then, it has been developing a continued and established activity, with a clear increase of its symphonic and operatic offer and a significant increase of its level of artistic prestige in the Spanish musical scenario.

-Karel Mark Chichon, conductor
+Karel Mark Chichon, Conductor

-In May 2017 he was appointed as artistic director and principal conductor of the Orquesta Filarmónica de Gran Canaria, a post which has been renewed until 2023.
+In May 2017 he was appointed artistic director and principal conductor of the Orquesta Filarmónica de Gran Canaria, a post which has been renewed until 2023.

 From 2011 to 2017 he was the principal conductor of the Deutsche Radio Philharmonie Saarbrücken Kaiserslautern, where he was acclaimed for his deep performances of an extensive repertoire and his innovating work with the orchestra.